-Why Hire a Part-Time CMO?
+Why Hire a Fractional or Part-Time CMO for your startup?

-Why Hire a Part-Time CMO?
+Why Hire a Fractional or Part-Time CMO for your startup?

 All that being said, there are a variety of considerations you’ll need to make and questions you’ll need to ask yourself when thinking about making a senior marketing hire, whether you decide to hire a Part-Time CMO or not.